smartmind-team/thanosql-docs/docs/en/getting_started/paas/workspace/query_manager.md

 ### **Query Logs**

 All queries executed in the Query Manager are logged and can be viewed in the query logs section.
 They are listed in descending order of creation time.
-The logs show the executed query statement and whether the query was successful.
+The logs show the executed query statement and whether the execution was successful.

 [![IMAGE](../../../img/getting_started/paas/workspace/qm_img_16.png){: style="max-height:none"}](../../../img/getting_started/paas/workspace/qm_img_16.png)

 #### Query Search

-When you input a query statement, it searches for log entries with similar query statements.
+When you input a query statement, it searches for log entries that contain the given query statement.

 #### Detailed Information Pane